open-edge-insights/eii-tools/visualizer/README.md

   > 1. The `IMAGE_DIR` argument here will override the value set in the [Makefile]
   >    (./Makefile).
 If no `IMAGE_DIR` value is provided, the value set in the [Makefile]
   >    (./Makefile) will be used
+  >    `IMAGE_DIR` in container mode should be present before passing it to the container as an argument.
   >  2. Change `SECURE_VISUALIZE_ARGS` or `NON_SECURE_VISUALIZE_ARGS` as needed in [Makefile](./Makefile).
   >  3. Change `PROFILING` to True in [Makefile](./Makefile) in case if you want to enable profiling.
   >    Refer `Command Line Arguments` section under in this file to know the supported args for